gentlecure: Image-Guided Superficial Radiation therapy

 Once the VOB is completed, we will contact you with the estimated cost of the full procedure and arrange for any payment plans.
-Once you decide to go through with IG-SRT, we will schedule your sim.
+Once you decide to go through with IG-SRT, we will schedule your simulation (sim).

 The sim appointment is the most important part.
 Here, we will have you sign consent forms and discuss expectations.
 Photos, ultrasound images, and treatment parameters are discussed with a provider, who will then identify and mark the area of treatment.
 You’re ready to begin!

 Unless our Radiation Therapist is out, you will be treated by the same one at each visit.
-At each visit, we will evaluate for poor skin reactions, determine your progress with an ultrasound, and provide treatment.
+At each visit, we will determine your progress with an ultrasound, and provide treatment.
 Every 5 treatment visits, a provider will come in to review your case to ensure you are well on your way to being cured.